5 Key Factors Shaping Modern Enterprise Wireless Networks

 Next, take a look at those IoT devices connected to your network.
 Sometimes there are faults in how specific pieces of hardware were created which can allow nefarious actors to access and exploit your network.
 Keep your hardware up-to-date with the latest security protocols and protections including WPA3, and follow security best practices.

-Wi-Fi 6 uses multi-user multiple inputs multiple outputs, which is MU-MIMO.
+Wi-Fi 6 uses multi-user multiple-input multiple-output, which is MU-MIMO.
 That’s been around since wireless AC, Wi-Fi 5, but wasn’t widely adopted in the beginning.

 Wi-Fi 6 also uses target wake time, which is similar to Bluetooth sleep.
 It only contacts non-AC devices in order to save bandwidth and battery life on IoT devices.